SchlierfLAB/AnisotropicDBSCAN/README.md

 ## Cluster the simulated data

-First, you need to define the DBSCAN paramerters.
+First, you need to define the DBSCAN parameters.

 - **min_num_points**: Minimum number of points in DBSCAN